 14. Spice Kit

 Contrary to popular belief, knitting is not just an old lady activity.
 It’s relaxing, mindless, and you can make something useful while watching TV or reading.
-I’ve tried knitting a few times, but didn’t actually have instructions or a pattern to follow.
-This socks knitting kit is perfect for beginners, and gives them a goal and reward (a pair of warm socks!) when they finish.
+I’ve tried knitting a few times but didn’t actually have instructions or a pattern to follow.

 You might be thinking, how is this on a list for meaningful gift ideas?
 Well, knitting is a useful skill to know and a kit like this encourages the receiver to learn while also producing a useful item.
-It might not be meaningful to everyone, but of course not every gift here will be.
-Find the Learn to Knit Club Sock Kit, along with other knitting products and kits, here on Knit Picks.
+It might not be meaningful to everyone, but of course, not every gift here will be.
+Find the Learn To Knit Kit: The Scarf, along with other knitting products and kits, here on Knit Picks.